 In the third step, NDP3, we select one queried node for network discovery.
 In this step, one of our central contributions is a novel \emph{topology-aware} ranking strategy for query node selection that balances the degree centrality and the geodesic distance to potential seed nodes.
 As a result, each node that is selected with this ranking strategy has a high expected influence spread.
 After the completion of the NDP, we select a set of seed nodes in the SSP, similar to the standard IM problem~\cite{IMorigin,celf,IMM,TIM}.
-Our comprehensive experiments using real-world network data demonstrate 1) the consistent superiority of \textsf{IM-META} over state-of-the-art benchmark IM approaches in terms of the expected influence spread and 2) the robustness of \textsf{IM-META} even in settings where a large portion of node metadata are missing.

 Our contributions are four-fold: \begin{itemize} \item We introduce \textsf{IM-META}, a novel end-to-end framework that solves the IM problem in topologically unknown networks;

 \item We formalize IM on unknown networks as an optimization problem that aims to find both a set of seed nodes and another set of nodes to query by making use of node metadata;